-Section number 8 Page 16 ---------------- ---- ------ ----------- ridges, hips, gables, and dormers, and it appears textured through the use of slate shingles separated by bands of slate with scalloped ends.
-Much of the decorative details above the roofline - ridge rolls, finials, gable-end cladding, and window architraves - are executed in pressed metal, one of the newer mass-produced building materials available through mail order catalogs that could take on motifs common among late 1800s styles.
-The two-story brick building features a polygonal tower on its façade and a heavily ornamented wrapping porch.
-All elevations express texture through projecting and receding bays, a semi-regular and dense fenestration pattern, variations of brick and stone cladding and fenestration framing materials; and a contrasting brown/dark yellow/white accenting color scheme.
-The use of characteristically Italianate features is displayed by the cupola and the elaborately detailed bracketed cornice.26 The battered, rusticated limestone foundation, wide limestone belt course, and deeply set fenestration borrow from the Richardsonian Romanesque style, giving the dwelling a feel of a heavy, grounded mass.27 The elaborate detailing of the porches, which are repeated in the cornice and gable and dormer ornamentations, are influenced by the Eastlake style of ornamentation, also referred to as a Spindlework subtype by McAlester.
-28 The Webb Residence's porch embellishments include heavy, turned roof supports with tapers and knobs; heavy use of turned balusters and spindles in the balustrade and entablature; brackets with decorative cutouts; and lattice along the base.
-While the Eastlake style dealt primarily with wood, the influence has carried over to the metal panels of the residence's gable-end walls, which are not decoratively carved wood panels, but pressed metal panels.29 This Eastlake style ornamentation continues on the interior, most evident in the wood staircase's carved panels and stick-and-ball spindles.
+The Webb Residence displays many excellent examples of the character-defining features of the Queen Anne style, including the incorporation of character-defining features adopted from other late 1800s styles such as Italianate, Romanesque, and Eastlake.
+Typical of the Queen Anne style, the Webb Residence's plan is irregular, and the roof is complex, supporting many ridges, hips, gables, and dormers, and it appears textured through the use of slate shingles separated by bands of slate with scalloped ends.
+Much of the decorative details at and above the roofline - cornice, ridge rolls, finials, gable-end cladding, and window architraves - are executed in pressed metal, one of the newer mass-produced building materials available through mail order catalogs that could take on motifs common among late 1800s styles.28 The two-story brick building features a polygonal tower on its façade and a heavily ornamented wrapping porch.
+All elevations express texture through projecting and receding bays, a semiregular and dense fenestration pattern, variations of brick and stone cladding and fenestration framing materials; and a contrasting brown/yellow ochre/white accenting color scheme.
+The use of characteristically Italianate features is displayed by the cupola and the elaborately detailed bracketed cornice.29 The battered, rusticated limestone foundation, wide limestone belt course, and deeply set fenestration borrow from the Richardsonian Romanesque style, giving the dwelling a feel of a heavy, grounded mass.30 The elaborate detailing of the porches, which are repeated in the cornice and gable and dormer ornamentations, are influenced by the Eastlake style of ornamentation, also referred to as a Spindlework subtype by McAlester.31 The Webb Residence's porch embellishments include heavy, turned roof supports with tapers and knobs; heavy use of turned balusters and spindles in the balustrade and entablature; brackets with decorative cutouts; and lattice along the base.
+While the Eastlake style of ornamentation dealt primarily with wood, the influence has carried over to the metal panels of the residence's gable-end walls, which are not decoratively carved wood panels, but pressed metal panels.32